-Many people would much rather suffer in silence than face the reproach that comes with openly admitting that they’re depressed or are suffering from any mental illness.
+Many people would much rather suffer in silence than face the reproach that comes with openly admitting that they are depressed or are suffering from mental illness.

 By: Pearl “Lebogang” Nicodemus

-“Never be ashamed of how you choose to take care of yourself, I’m glad you’re taking care of it.” – Bassey Ikpi
+… never be ashamed of how you choose to take care of yourself, I’m glad you’re taking care of it.

 The decision to stay alive and put one foot in front of the other when your mind and body are raging otherwise was the fight.

-This one line from Bassey Ikpi quelled the storm in my mind each time shame reared its head, I hope it does the same for you. “…never be ashamed of how you choose to take care of yourself, I’m glad you’re taking care of it”.
+This one line from Bassey Ikpi’s poem that calms the storm in my mind each time shame I recite it to myself, I hope it does the same for you. “…never be ashamed of how you choose to take care of yourself, I’m glad you’re taking care of it”.

 To seek professional help contact SADAG (The South African Group and Anxiety) on: 0800 567 567

 24hr Helpline: 0800 12 13 14

 SMS 31393 (and they will call you back)